Armstrong Circle Theatre

 Armstrong Circle Theatre is an American anthology drama television series which ran from June 6, 1950, to June 25, 1957, on NBC, and from October 2, 1957, to August 28, 1963, on CBS.
-It alternated weekly with The U.S. Steel Hour.
-It finished in the Nielsen ratings at #19 for the 1950-1951 season and #24 for 1951-1952.
+It alternated weekly with The United States Steel Hour.
+It finished in the Nielsen ratings at number 19 for the 1950–51 season and number 24 for 1951–52.
 The principal sponsor was Armstrong World Industries.

 Between July 8 and September 16, 1959, CBS aired reruns of six documentary dramas originally broadcast during the 1958–1959 season as episodes of Armstrong Circle Theatre under the title Armstrong by Request.
 Armstrong by Request aired during Armstrong Circle Theatre′s time slot and also alternated with The United States Steel Hour.

 Synopsis

 The program's first season featured episodes that tried "to please every body in a mass audience, using only highly formularized plays.
 The next season brought a different approach, with more emphasis on characters than on plot.
 Edward B. Roberts worked with writers from all over the United States to find scripts.
 By mid-November 1952, he estimated that he had talked to 3,000 writers and looked at 20,000 scripts.
 Authors received $750 for each accepted script.

 The series featured original dramas by noted writers, although sometimes comedies were shown.
 Its guidelines specifically called for the avoidance of violence.
-Originally a half-hour production, in 1955 the show expanded to an hour and began to emphasize dramatized versions of real-life contemporary events (including the sinking of the SS Andrea Doria and a documentary on the history of Communism in the Soviet Union.
+Originally a half-hour production, in 1955 the show expanded to an hour and began to emphasize dramatized versions of real-life contemporary events (including the sinking of the SS Andrea Doria) and a documentary on the history of Communism in the Soviet Union.
 Upon moving to CBS, the show emphasized several Cold War topics, including espionage, Radio Free Europe and escapes from East Germany.

 David Susskind, producer of the program, called the new episodes "actuals", describing them as "dramatizations based on truth".